 Just like the Sand Caves, there are many names carved on the walls here.
 Please leave this spot beautiful and leave no trace when visiting.

-Best Friends Animal Sanctuary
+6. Take a tour of Best Friends Animal Sanctuary

-The Wave was the reason I traveled to Kanab.
+The Wave was the original reason that I traveled to Kanab.
 This iconic rock formation is known for a giant wave-like rock formation in vibrant shades of orange.
 Only 64 people are granted permits to hike to this rock formation daily and permits are granted via a lottery.
 There is an online and an in person lottery, and we were lucky enough to win the online lottery five months in advance!
 Exciting, right?
 Unfortunately, the road to reach The Wave is unpaved and very difficult to traverse when wet.

 During my trip, several days of recent rain made the road impassable (the ranger got stuck on the road the day before our permit).
 If you are traveling to Kanab with the intention to hike The Wave, you may want to avoid mid-July to mid-September, as this is monsoon season in Southern Utah.